Para-Bannai-Ito Polynomials

-\subsection{Dunkl-Difference equation}
+\subsection{Dunkl-difference equation}

-It is possible to obtain the Dunkl-difference equation for the para-Bannai-Ito polynomials from the one of the complementary Bannai-Ito polynomials via the truncation (\ref{C3_param_jeven}).
+It is possible to obtain the Dunkl-difference equation for the para-Bannai--Ito polynomials from the one of the complementary Bannai--Ito polynomials via the truncation \eqref{C3_param_jeven}.
 This procedure is straightforward for this equation since no divergence occur.
-It reads:
+It reads as

-with the following eigenvalues
+with the following eigenvalues:

 The operator $\mathcal{D}_{\beta}$ is given by

 with